barumau/pandunia/english/english-pandunia.md

 lightning bolt - eletrorade
 like (enjoy, be fond of) - suku
 like - fila
-lilac - lilake
+lilac - lila
-lilac color - lilaki
+lilac color - lila rang
 lily - susan
 lily of the valley - vali susan
 lime - kalsomate